How to Sell Online: Your All-In-One Guide to Selling Products Online

-Instagram has grown 357% from 2014-2018, compared to 57% growth for Facebook and 50% for YouTube in the same period.
+Instagram has grown by 357% from 2014-2018, reaching 1 billion monthly active users, compared to 57% growth for Facebook and 50% for YouTube in the same period.
 Not selling there is a missed opportunity.

 There are several ways to sell on Instagram:

 - You can create an Instagram store with a third-party application like Shopseen.
-This turns your accounts into a digital storefront.
+This turns your account into a digital storefront.
 It syncs your inventory directly.
 Then, upload your images to Instagram.